JASPERS: Joint Assistance to Support Projects in European Regions

 How is JASPERS organised?

-The staff of JASPERS are provided through a partnership arrangement: the Commission provides funds which are used to recruit specialist staff while the three other partners - EIB; EBRD and KfW - contribute by seconding staff directly.
+The staff of JASPERS are provided through a partnership arrangement: the Commission provides funds which are used to recruit specialist staff while the other partners - EIB and EBRD - contribute by seconding staff directly.

-JASPERS headquarters staff are based at the EIB in Luxembourg but it has three regional centers in Warsaw, Vienna and Bucharest where about 70% of its approximately 85 specialist staff are based so that they are close to the beneficiaries and can offer a more efficient service..
+JASPERS headquarters staff are based at the EIB in Luxembourg but it has three regional centers in Warsaw, Vienna and Bucharest where about 70% of its staff are based so that they are close to the beneficiaries and can offer a more efficient service

 - Warsaw covers Poland, Estonia, Latvia, Lithuania